palixir/wobe/packages/wobe-documentation/doc/wobe/benchmark.md

 # Benchmarks

-While performance isn't the primary focus of Wobe, it remains a significant factor in selecting a web framework.
-Let's explore how Wobe compares to other frameworks in terms of performance.
+Although performance is not the main focus of Wobe, it is still an important factor when choosing a web framework.
+To show you that Wobe is not lagging behind despite its philosophy of not being solely focused on performance, we will show you some benchmarks.

 ## Router